2008 Skagit County shootings: Perpetrator

+Aftermath

+Washington Governor Christine Gregoire called for an independent review into how Zamora's criminal cases were handled.
 At his 2009 trial, Zamora pled guilty to several felony charges, including four counts of aggravated murder, in the shootings, and not guilty by reason of insanity to two additional counts of aggravated murder.
 Zamora received four life sentences and was subsequently committed to Western State Hospital.
 In 2012, Zamora was moved to the Monroe Correctional Complex due to concerns that his presence posed a threat to hospital staff and other patients.
-In 2019 Zamora is appealing for a new trial.
+As of October 2019, Zamora was appealing for a new trial.
+In November 2019, judge Dave Needy denied his request.

+In 2013, the state of Washington paid $9 million to settle lawsuits from the victims' families who claimed more could have been done to prevent the shooting.